All Episodes

 That does sound like my memory of you telling me this story several years ago for the first time.

-I remember we were hanging out at a bar after we recorded the show and you were like, I can't believe, I can't wait to tell you this story.
+I remember we were hanging out at a bar after we recorded the show, and you were like, I can't believe, I can't wait to tell you this story.

-Now, my coach was actually in the Super Bowl!
+Now, my coach was actually in the Super Bowl.

 dan friesen

-And that is that I had forgotten the timeline exactly, but 2003 is when Gray Davis, the governor of California, has a recall against him.
+So I told you at the beginning of this episode that we have a new reason to stay in the past, and that is that I had forgotten the timeline exactly, but 2003 is when Gray Davis, the governor of California, has a recall against him.

-And it is just starting up here in June.
+And it is just starting up here.

 And that leads us to something very important.